Maitianqc/foodorder/README.md

 # foodorder
-a SPA based on react + nodejs + mangodb  yes
+a SPA based on react + nodejs + mangodb